SunnyWolf/RUDN_SMC_MainController/README.md

 SMC_RUDN_MainController firmware
 ================================

-This project contains firmware for a main controller of RUDN's ebike.
+This project contains firmware for a main controller of RUDN University ebike.
-This con$

 --------------